garenpham/AI-Weather-App/README.md

 The application is built using Next.js 13.3, a full-stack React framework that supports features such as file-based metadata API, dynamic open graph images, static export for app router, and parallel routes and interception.
 The application also uses Tremor 2.0, a React library to facilitate the creation of dashboards, which provides modular components for displaying data and charts.

 The application connects to Open-Meteo API, using StepZen, a GraphQL-as-a-service platform that assists developers in building APIs fast and with less code.
-The application leverages GraphQL, a query language for APIs that allows clients to request exactly what they need and nothing more.
+The application leverages GraphQL, a query language for APIs that allows clients to request the information.

 ### Technologies implemented: